pluralsight/git-collaborate/README.md

 With each commit, the git-switch commit hook amends the commit to designate the author separate from the co-author(s).

 Once each commit is complete, git-switch will automatically rotate users in your pair/mob, so the next user will be the author on the next commit.

+### Identities

+Git Switch will modify your ssh config (`~\.ssh\config`) to specify the current author's identity file.

+By default, it does this for the `github.com` host.

+If you use a different host for your repository, you can add a `host` property to the config object at `~\.git-switch\config.json`.
+This cannot currently be managed through the UI, but will persist if you make other changes through the UI.

 ## CLI Usage
 In addition to managing users and repositories in the electron client app, git-switch can also be used as a CLI i.e.